FAO-SID/Glosis-App/README.md

 **Installation**

-To create a new installation of the app, downdload the 'docker-compose.yml' file to a folder, and within that folder run the following commands in your CMS (windows) or Terminal (mac/linux):
+To create a new installation of the app, downdload the 'docker-compose.yml' file to a folder in your computer.
+Within that folder, run the following command in your CMD (windows) or Terminal (mac/linux):

 	docker-compose up --build -d